BabylonJS/OldDocumentationSite/content/How_To/GUI/Gui.md

 onClipboardObservable|Raised when a clipboard event is triggered.

 To use the clipboard events, they first need to be enabled by calling `registerClipboardEvents` on the AdvancedDynamicTexture Instance which will register the `cut`, `copy`, `paste` events onto the canvas.
-Similarly, they can be disabled by calling `unRegisterClipboardEvents`.
+Once enabled, they can be triggered via `ctrl/cmd + c` for copy, `ctrl/cmd + v` for paste and `ctrl/cmd + x` for cut and will always be listening to the canvas.
+If you have any other action having the same key bindings, you can prevent default triggering of these events by calling `unRegisterClipboardEvents` which will unregister them from the canvas.

 Here is an example on how to use clipboard observables:
- - To create new meshes: https://playground.babylonjs.com/#AY28VL#1
+ - To create new meshes: https://playground.babylonjs.com/#S0IW99#1
- - To create new textblocks from clipboard data: https://playground.babylonjs.com/#AY28VL#3
+ - To create new textblocks from clipboard data: https://playground.babylonjs.com/#AY28VL#4

 You can also define that a control is invisible to events (so you can click through it for instance).
 To do so, just call `control.isHitTestVisible`.